Scroll to content

 At Croxton Kerrial School, we think of spirituality in terms of making connections...like Lego!

-When we build Lego, we join bricks with other bricks; we link them together to create something bigger and more fabulous.
+When we build Lego, we join bricks with other bricks; we link them together to create something bigger and more amazing.

 The four elements of Spirituality in our school